levent1ozgur/Projects/README.md

 *   [Small projects on CodePen](https://codepen.io/levent1ozgur/)

-_All of them built with AI, including this markdown file_ 🙃
+_All of them built with LLMs, including this markdown file_ 🙃